uc-cdis/compose-services/README.md

 Refer to [Setting up Users](#Setting-Up-Users) to review how to apply the changes made in the `user.yaml` file to the database

 ### Changing the data dictionary
 The data dictionary the commons uses is dictated by the `DICTIONARY_URL` environment variable in both sheepdog and peregrine.
 The default value for this variable is set to `https://s3.amazonaws.com/dictionary-artifacts/datadictionary/develop/schema.json`, which is the developer test data dictionary.
-To override this default, edit the `environment` fields in the sheepdog and peregrine sections of the `docker-compose.yml` file.
+To override this default, edit the `environment` fields in the peregrine sections of the `docker-compose.yml` file.
+This will change the value of the environment variable in both sheepdog and peregrine.
 An example, where the `DICTIONARY_URL` environment variable is set to the url of the dev data dictionary, is provided in the docker-compose.yml.
 Another example is shown below:
 ```
 peregrine:
   image: "quay.io/cdis/peregrine:master"